3SigmaTech/3SigmaTech/README.md

 - Found out you can [create entity diagrams in Readme files](https://github.com/3SigmaTech/3Sigma-Surveys)!
 THAT IS SO AWESOME!!!
     - The above repo is part of a collection of Salesforce repos (including [this one](https://github.com/3SigmaTech/3sigma-invites) and [this one](https://github.com/3SigmaTech/3sigma-reports)) I had laying around from past work.
 These repos came about from Step 2 of the sequence of `Have Problem ` &#8594; ` Prototype [Removable] Solution ` &#8594; ` Implement [Longterm] Solution`.
 So, while they do what they're supposed to, they are a good deal removed from "production grade".
 And they are very, very out dated.
 - ...
+- Started using [Salesforce Trailblazer](https://trailblazer.me/id/lvanblaircum) in May '23 to _finally_ get some certifications.
+    - I've been an admin, developer, and implementation consultant for many years but never bothered with the certs.
+I'm rectifying that now (Certified Admin, Advanced Admin, App Builder, Platform Developer I, Platform Developer II, Javascript Developer thus far; hoping to rep out a few more in the coming couple of months).
+- ...
 - Wrote an [obtusely long self-introduction](https://docs.google.com/document/d/1Y4dg5QyOExf5WgZldZP5R3u8c13K4jZG/edit#).
 - Made up for some lost time with my German Shepherd - lots and lots and lots of walks.
 - Getting into shape - and teaching some friends how to do the same.
   - For those interested, here is [a fairly...aggressively written overview](https://docs.google.com/document/d/1lcc9W6jf807RrWAjMYIdhg6Wmy0mO_EdptkUOZIlByc/edit#heading=h.qfz8udzamj37) of the approach I take.
 (While I plan to rework this into a more effective action plan, it suffices to transfer some useful knowledge.)
 - Worked on go-to-market and market discovery strategies for [Section 8 Secrets](https://www.section8secrets.net/).
-- Started using [Salesforce Trailblazer](https://trailblazer.me/id/lvanblaircum) in May '23 to _finally_ get some certifications.
-    - I've been an admin, developer, and implementation consultant for many years but never bothered with the certs.
-I'm rectifying that now (Certified Admin, Advanced Admin, App Builder, Platform Developer I, Platform Developer II, Javascript Developer thus far; hoping to rep out a few more in the coming couple of months).
+- Studied for, and passed, the [Certified Strength and Conditioning Specialist](https://www.nsca.com/certification/cscs/) exam.
+Not for any professional aspirations, more because I take my hobbies unusually seriously (and since my workouts could best be described as "certifiable" I figured I might as well be, too).

 <br/><br/>